Michael Roe (historian)

 Owen Michael Roe FAHA (born 5 February 1931) is an Australian historian and academic, focusing on Australian history.

+Education

-Educated at Caulfield Grammar School (he was dux of the school in 1948), Roe attended the University of Melbourne and began studying a combined BA/LL.B. degree.
-He discontinued law after his first year, and after graduating from his arts degree he studied history at Peterhouse, University of Cambridge.
-While studying in Cambridge, Roe was taught by Derek John Mulvaney, an Australian archaeologist known as the "father of Australian archaeology".
+Roe was educated at Caulfield Grammar School from 1939 to 1948; and he was both the school captain and dux of the school in 1948.

+He attended the University of Melbourne, and began studying a combined BA/LL.B. degree.
+He discontinued his legal studies after his first year, and graduated BA (with Honours) in History on 1 September 1952.
+He then studied history at Peterhouse, University of Cambridge; and, while studying in Cambridge, Roe was taught by Derek John Mulvaney, an Australian archaeologist known as the "father of Australian archaeology".
 Roe next undertook doctoral studies in history at the Australian National University on a scholarship.

-He became a professor of history at the University of Tasmania, retiring in 1996.
-He published several history books during his career, including A Short History of Tasmania and Australia, Britain and Migration 1915-1940.
+His (1960) Ph.D. dissertation was entitled Society and Thought in Eastern Australia, 1835-1851.